danielharrell/open-eyes-lect-2017-18/Open.md

 that our times of solitude and solicitude have in common.

-In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
-And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but among others around a table, face-to-face.
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning;
+and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
+And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone at this college, but among others around a table, face-to-face.
 To ask about the meaning of "open", then, is to ask about the meaning of this.
 The meaning of us.
-Just as we can ask, as we look at the cover of the St. John's viewbook, why the word "open" might be enough to introduce us.
+Just as we can ask, as we look at the cover of the St.
+John's viewbook, why the word "open" might be enough to introduce us. <!--Later refer back to this last sentence, in trying to rehabilite positive question after arguing againts its possibility.
+Something like: does this impossibility mean that we are guilty of false advertising on the cover of the St. John's viewbook?-->

 [Back to top](#top)